Know where you stand in the OPM pipeline.

 Independently built.
 Not affiliated with OPM.
 No access to OPM internal systems.

 This is the ladder OPM moves your case through.
-The tracker tells you which rung you’re on, how long that rung usually takes, and what “Adjudication” really means when the page won’t.
+The tracker tells you which rung you’re on, how long that rung usually takes, and what “Adjudication” really means when OPM’s own status page won’t.

 What you’ll see